hivesolutions/cameo/README.md

 The packagemaker must be installed with the **Auxiliary Tools** for Xcode from [Downloads for Apple Developers](https://developer.apple.com/downloads).

+Deploy the PackageMaker app to the `XcodeTools` folder.

+    cp -rp * /Applications/XcodeTools

 Then use the following command to create a valid symbolic link to the package maker.

     ln -s /Applications/XcodeTools/PackageMaker.app/Contents/MacOS/PackageMaker /usr/bin/packagemaker